NeggFriedRice/CramHub/README.md

 ---

 #### 5. Get all threads by single user (by user_id)
+Retrieves all threads submitted by a single user (by user_id)
 - Endpoint: `/users/<int:user_id>/threads`
 - HTTP verb: `GET`
 - Required data: `None`